 When preparing a listing, pictures are essential.
 You should have multiple exterior shots and good, enticing pictures of each room.
 Today, linking to video clips is also a good idea as video is one of the most preferred forms of content.

 Finding Good Tenants Involves Screening Candidates

 Part of how to find a good tenant involves screening the incoming applicants.
-Landlords are inviting disaster if they accept tenants simply because they appear able to pay rent and cover your mortgage payment.
-In fact, in the long run, a bad tenant is generally more costly than no tenant at all.
-This makes it worth the wait to find a well-qualified tenant who will pay their rent on time and take care of your property.
+Landlords are inviting disaster if they accept tenants because they appear able to pay rent and cover your mortgage payment.
+In the long run, a bad tenant generally is more costly than no tenant at all.
+This makes it worth the effort to find a well-qualified tenant who will pay their rent on time and take care of your property.
 A strong screening process will help identify these candidates.

-There are three options to finding renters for your property: do it yourself, use a real estate agent, or use a property management firm.
+There are three options to find renters for your property: DIY, using a real estate agent, or using a property management firm.
 Each option has distinct benefits and limitations.
-Whether you do it yourself or work with a professional, your goal is to effectively build a pool of potentially-qualified candidates from which you can select the best potential tenant.
+Whether you do it yourself or work with a professional, your goal is to effectively build a pool of qualified candidates from which you can select the best tenant.